justinbt1/Multimodal-Document-Classification/report/README.md

 ## Text Pre-Processing

-The text feature dataset consists of a vector of integers $T$ for each document representing the first 2,000 informative terms following text extraction and pre-processing.
+The text feature dataset consists of a vector of integers *T* for each document representing the first 2,000 informative terms following text extraction and pre-processing.
 To create each vector, each document's text first had to be extracted.
 Text extraction from ascii format files